How to Stop Deer From Eating Plants

 Although you might not like the way it looks, a scarecrow can be effective at keeping deer away.
 They are naturally timid animals so that a humanoid shape can be off-putting to them.
 Here is how to make a scarecrow keep deer out of your landscaping.

 If you are willing to invest in a high fence of at least 8 feet or more, you should be able to repel deer from your garden.
 You will need to make sure there are no vulnerabilities in the barrier, though, with no large gaps where the deer can squeeze through and a height that is tall enough that they cannot jump over.

 Consider commercial repellents.

-There are a number of commercial deer repellents and tools that can be somewhat effective on keeping deer from eating your landscaping.
+Some commercial deer repellents and tools can be somewhat useful for keeping deer from eating your landscaping.
 You can purchase a sensor that will spray a sprinkler at the intruders, or you can buy a spray that smells quite bad, which will deter the deer.
 These may or may not work in your situation, but can be worth trying if other methods fail.

 These are some of the best ways of preventing deer from eating plants and destroying the natural look of your landscaping.
 This Old House has even more advice on how to keep deer from eating your plants.
 There is some great advice for keeping deer out of your yard!

 If you are like me and just hate the thought of winter, you could always pack up and head south where the deer issues are not quite as prevalent!
 You would, of course, need the best ways on how to sell your house in the winter where there are exceptional tips for selling in this season.
 Either way, I wish you all the best in keeping these pesky critters out of your yard.

 Additional Home Selling and Maintenance Articles Worth A Look

 - How to winterize your property via Rochester Real Estate Blog.

 - How to prevent ice dams via Massachusetts Real Estate Exposure.